xxdr4gon/pexip-whiteboard/README.md

 ## Installation

-1. Download the dist folder
+1. Clone the repo or download it
-2. Unzip it to /webapp3/branding/plugins/whiteboard/
+2. Build it using vite
+3. Copy dist to existing webapp branding
-3. Reference in manifest
+4. Reference in manifest

 ## Usage